kapilgarg7568/Electronics-Club-Mini-Task-2/Advanced Irrigation System.md

 **Problem Statement:**

-To create an advanced automated irrigation system which can keep track the current atmospheric and weather conditions like moisture in soil and humidity present and accordingly turn on/off the water supply with updating the status of water pump and soil moisture by sending and recieving message.
+To create an advanced automated irrigation system which can keep track the current atmospheric and weather conditions like moisture in soil and humidity present and accordingly turn on/off the water supply with updating the status of water pump and soil moisture by sending and recieving messages.

-**Ideation
+**Ideation**

 - Understanding the mechanism: